 1. Is a high view count better than a high RPM?

 Both are important.
 A high view count with a very low RPM might not earn much.
 A high RPM with very few views also won't earn much.
 The goal is to get as many views as possible while also working to increase your RPM.
-The sweet spot is a good balance of both.

 2. Does RPM change over time?

 Yes, absolutely.
 RPM can change daily.
 It is affected by the time of year (seasonality), changes in advertiser budgets, and the specific audience watching your video on any given day.
-It's normal to see it go up and down.

 Our YouTube Money Calculator doesn't directly increase your RPM.
 However, it helps you understand how RPM affects your earnings.
 By playing with different RPM values, you can set realistic income goals and see how much a small increase in your RPM can boost your total revenue.